stubbiali/tasmania/README.md

 Tasmania
 ========

-This is the repository for Tasmania, a Python library for Earth system science.
+This is the repository for Tasmania, a Python library to ease the composition, configuration, and execution of Earth system models.

 Motivation
 ----------